natecollins/cfgbackup/README.md

 additionally, the list of files that are different in the source directory will be logged and emailed to the value of `NOTIFY_EMAIL`.
 With a value of `0`, this adds the `--ignore-existing` flag to the rsync command.
-With a value of `2`, changed files from the source directory will not be skipped or reported as such, and no flags are added to the rsync command
 ```
 ALLOW_OVERWRITES=0
 ```